Quick Summary

 India, with its rich cultural heritage and vibrant festivals, often prompts us to question why we celebrate Ganesh Chaturthi.
 This festival, also known as Vinayaka Chaturthi, honours the birth of Lord Ganesha, the beloved elephant-headed deity.
 It symbolizes the cycle of birth, life, and death and is marked by setting up intricately decorated idols of Ganesha in homes and public spaces.

 While Ganesh Chaturthi is celebrated across India, it is predominantly a regional festival with specific observances in different states.
 The celebration is characterized by various rituals and traditions, including welcoming Lord Ganesha with music and dance.
-The festival infuses joy and enthusiasm into people’s lives as they come together to honor Ganesha with great fervour.
+The festival infuses joy and enthusiasm into people’s lives as they come together to honor Ganesha with great fervor.

 To gain a deeper understanding of why we celebrate Ganesh Chaturthi, delve into our article, where we explore the festival’s significance, rituals, and the cultural importance it holds for millions.